zx80/flask-simple-auth/docs/TUTORIAL.md

 initialization functions in each file, to call them from the application file, and to use proxy objects to avoid loading ordering issues.

-First, create a `database.py` file which will hold our primitive database:
+Create a `database.py` file which will hold our application primitive database
+interface:

 ```python
 # File "database.py"